maxjappert/mcts_carcassonne/README.md

 passed, which is a term added to the exploration term after every decision the player has made.
 It makes sense to pass a negative value, since it makes sense to explore more at the beginning and become increasingly more greedy.

+### UCT with UCB1-Tuned

+Similar to UCT, yet uses an alternative formula for the upper confidence bounds.
+As proposed by Auer et al. (2002).

 ### Epsilon-Greedy MCTS

 Epsilon-greedy uses a tree policy, whereby with a probability of epsilon (here epsilon is passed as the exploration term)